xod442/stackstorm-tutorial/doc/05_workflows.md

 ![Workflow - Import variables](/img/import-vars.png)

 2. Next step in to run a st2 action to get the picture of the day from nasa.
+We need to pass the date to our `tutorial.nasa_apod` action.
+We can use YAQL in workflows.

 ![Workflow - Get picture from website](/img/get-pic.png)

 3. Now we have to assign the data we get back from nasa to a variable.
+We use the publish task.

 ![Workflow - Assign the picture URL](/img/assign-url.png)